dttncl/Dagat/README.md

-# Dagat Restaurant
+# Dagat Restaurant (Seafood Restaurant)

-This is my first website made from scratch using:
-- HTML
-- CSS
-- JavaScript
-- localStorage
+Sail with us through the flavors of the pearl of the orient seas.
+This restaurant website project is inspired by the flavors of the Philippines.

+### Implementation
-For this class, the task is to create a responsive restaurant menu website will feature a home page with a presentation of the restaurant, a menu page where customers can browse through all the menu items (with photo, description and price) and add them to the cart.
+This is a responsive restaurant menu website that features a home page with a presentation of the restaurant, a menu page where customers can browse through all the menu items (with photo, description and price) and add them to the cart.
+It uses DOM to manipulate HTML elements, handle events, and update the content dynamically. localStorage is also used to store user preferences, such as customized menu items to provide a personalized experience.